SINTEF/Muscade.jl/docs/src/Modelling.md

 [`describe`](@ref) can also be used to inspect `State`s.

 Analyses may fail due to singular matrix.
-The source of the singularity can be challenging to diagnose. [`studysingular`](@ref) can help determine the null-space of an incremental matrix, for small problems.
+The source of the singularity can be challenging to diagnose. [`Muscade.study_singular`](@ref) can help determine the null-space of an incremental matrix, for small problems.

 ## Extracting results